enkidevs/curriculum/spreadsheets/intermediate/sparkline-function/how-to-create-a-sparkline-chart.md

 ---

-# How To Create A Sparkline Chart?
+# How to Create a Sparkline Chart?

 ---
 ## Content